 - Generac Holdings (a portfolio company of CCMP Capital Advisors) in its $270 million initial public offering

 Ms. Goltser also provides day-to-day counseling to numerous companies ranging from PE portfolio companies to the Fortune 500.
-She regularly advises on board-related issues, including director independence, board and committee structure, securities law compliance, board leadership structures, proxy disclosure, shareholder proposals, shareholder relationships and the impact of evolving institutional investor and proxy advisory firm policies.
+She regularly advises on board-related issues, including director independence, board and committee structure, securities law compliance, board leadership structures, proxy access and other shareholder proposals, shareholder relationships and the impact of evolving institutional investor and proxy advisory firm policies.

 Ms. Goltser is also an expert in Not-For-Profit governance.
 Ms. Goltser is involved with the Firm’s representation of numerous pro bono clients, and is one of the leaders of the Firm’s representation of The Breast Cancer Research Foundation and the Friends of Auschwitz Birkenau Foundation.
 Ms. Goltser was recognized by Legal Services NYC as one of the “Top 25 Pro Bono Advocates of 2015.”
-She is a member of the Firm’s Not-for-Profit practice and has been a panelist at the Firm’s annual Symposium on Not-for-Profit Governance.
+She is a member of the Firm’s Not-for-Profit practice and is a panelist at the Firm’s annual Symposium on Not-for-Profit Governance.
 She is the co-Chair of the Firm’s Summer Program Committee, serves on the Firm’s Hiring Committee and Diversity Committee, and is co-Chair of Women@Weil in New York.